The 1+1+2 formalism for Scalar-Tensor gravity: Some properties of the static and spherically symmetric metrics in Scalar Tensor gravity.

 Since we know that $f(R)$-gravity can be mapped into a Brans-Dicke-like theory with a non-trivial potential

-we can ask if the results of \cite{SSf(R)} lead to any insight on the validity of the EBT for ST gravity.
+we can ask if the results of \cite{SSf(R)} provide any insight on the validity of the mBT for ST gravity.
 Unfortunately the answer is negative.
 In fact, since the Schwarzschild solution is characterised by $R=0$, (\ref{SF-Transf1}-\ref{SF-Transf2}) implies immediately that the scalar field is constant.
 In other words, the conditions found in \cite{SSf(R)} effectively correspond to GR via (\ref{SF-Transf1}-\ref{SF-Transf2}).